kubernetes-sigs/application/README.md

     <tr>
         <td>spec.selector</td>
         <td><a href=https://kubernetes.io/docs/concepts/overview/working-with-objects/labels>LabelSelector</a></td>
-        <td>The selector is used to match resources that belong to the Application.
+        <td>This selector is used to match resources that belong to the Application.
 All of the applications
         resources should have labels such that they match this selector.
-Users should use the
+Users are encouraged to follow the
-        <i>app.kubernetes.io/name</i> label on all components of the Application and set the selector to
+        <a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels">recommended labels</a> on all components of the Application and set the selector to match these labels.
+For example, <i>{"matchLabels": [{"app.kubernetes.io/instance": "my-cool-app"}]}</i> could be
-        match this label.
-For instance, <i>{"matchLabels": [{"app.kubernetes.io/name": "my-cool-app"}]}</i> should be used as the selector for an Application named "my-cool-app", and each component should contain a label that matches.</td>
+        used as the selector for an Application named "my-cool-app", and each component should contain a label that matches.</td>
     </tr>